Q&A with Ghillie Basan

 GB: Slow cooking in tagines, the balancing of spices and the combination of fruit and vegetables in salads contribute to a healthy way of eating.
 Both the appreciation of the seasonal produce and culinary wellness are exemplified in the time taken to enjoy a meal, starting with little vegetable platters, olives, or nuts to whet the appetite, moving on to individual courses, and finishing with fresh, seasonal fruit.

-Tagines lend themselves to slow cooking preserving nutrients
+Tagines lend to slow cooking preserving nutrients

 RG: What is the role of spices and herbs in Moroccan cuisine, and how do they contribute to flavor and nutrition?